The Prosumer Blog

 Self Advocacy Training

-This is a self paced, online course to learn about your rights in a public mental health system, learn some assertiveness tips and who to contact if you need assistance in navigating the system. / About1.5 hours CEUs available for Peers certified under TCB.
+This is a self-paced, online course to learn about your rights in a public mental health system, learn some assertiveness tips and who to contact if you need assistance in navigating the system.
+About 1.5 hours of CEUs available for Peers certified under TCB.
 This course is Free.

 Self Advoacacy